 As each dredger has been decommissioned it has been relocated to prepared demolition pads.
 Another damping pad has been installed at each dredger following geotechnical assessments to further reduce any impacts to the batters.
 No adverse affects are expected, however continual geotechnical monitoring will occur throughout the demolition process.

 When will it take place?

-Once demolished, material will be processed and removed from site over a number of months.
+The works began in mid October 2020 and the final collapse was safely achieved in May 2021.
+Once demolished, all material has been processed and removed from site over a number of months.